vahdat-ab/TGRL/README.md

 Xtext:  https://www.eclipse.org/Xtext/
 Acceleo: https://www.eclipse.org/acceleo/

-You can watch the full tutorial [here](https://youtu.be/VSAMiAW1Rks) regarding how to install *TGRL* and required plugins, create a simple textual model, and generate *jUCMNav* graphical model.
+You can watch the full tutorial [here](https://youtu.be/VSAMiAW1Rks) regarding how to install *TGRL* and required plugins, create a simple textual model, and generate a *jUCMNav* graphical model.

 Information about the tools and reseach based on TGRL can be found [here](https://github.com/vahdat-ab/TGRL/wiki/Tools-and-Research-based-on-TGRL)